Munster Senior Football Championship

 The Munster Senior Football Championship, known simply as the Munster Championship and shortened to Munster SFC, is an annual inter-county Gaelic football competition organised by the Munster Council of the Gaelic Athletic Association (GAA).
 It is the highest inter-county Gaelic football competition in the province of Munster, and has been contested every year, bar one, since the 1888 championship.

-The final, currently held on the fourth Saturday in June, serves as the culmination of a series of games played during May and June, and the results determine which team receives the Munster Cup.
+The final, currently held on the fourth Saturday in June, serves as the culmination of a series of games played during May and June, and the results determine which team receives the championship.
+The winners traditionally received the Munster Cup, however beginning in 2026 a new trophy was introduced, the Corn Pháidí Uí Shé, named after legendary Kerry footballer and manager Páidí Ó Sé.
 The championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.

 The Munster SFC is an integral part of the wider All-Ireland Senior Football Championship.
 The winners and runners-up of the Munster SFC, like their counterparts in Connacht, Leinster and Ulster, are rewarded by advancing directly to the All-Ireland group stage.
 Each of the other defeated teams, depending on their league ranking, advance to the All-Ireland SFC, or to the second-tier Tailteann Cup.

 Six teams currently participate in the Munster SFC.
 The title has been won at least once by all six of the Munster counties, four of which have won the title more than once.
-Kerry have won the most titles, with 84 in total.
-Kerry are the three-time title holder, having defeated Clare by 4–20 to 0–21 in the 2025 final.
+Kerry have won the most titles, with 87 in total.
+Kerry are the three-time title holders, having defeated Clare by 4–20 to 0–21 in the 2025 final.